Page Reviewed / Updated - Jan. 2016

 For persons 21 - 64 years of age, the level of impairment necessary to qualify for Living Choices is equal to full disability as determined by the Social Security Administration.
 For persons 65 and older, they must require assistance to perform several activities of daily living such as eating, toileting or transferring or be diagnosed with Alzheimer’s or another form of dementia, or have a medical condition, where their level of impairment requires regular supervision.

 Income and Assets Criteria

 The financial restrictions for Living Choices are equal to that of Arkansas Medicaid.
-The Medicaid 2014 income limit for an unmarried or widowed applicant cannot have a monthly income that is greater than 300% of the current Social Security Income (SSI).
+The Medicaid 2015 income limit for an unmarried or widowed applicant cannot have a monthly income that is greater than 300% of the current Social Security Income (SSI).
 This means an applicant cannot have a monthly income greater than $2,199.
 He or she is permitted up to $2,000 in countable resources.
-Countable resources exclude assets such as the home, provided it is lived in and valued under $543,000, the primary vehicle and some personal effects.
+Countable resources do not include the home, provided it is lived in and valued under $552,000, the primary vehicle, and some personal effects.

 Options for Persons over the Financial Limits

 Arkansas residents who exceed the financial limits for Medicaid have two options:

 1) Apply for Medically Needy Medicaid - for individuals with unusually high medical expenses, Arkansas offers a Medically Needy version of Medicaid.
 The state considers the applicant's finances relative to their medical expenses.
 Should their monthly income come within a few hundred dollars of their monthly medical expenses, they can usually qualify for Medicaid.

 2) Work with a Medicaid Planner - these financial professionals help Medicaid applicants qualify by re-structuring their financial assets in advance of their application.
 Excess income can be allocated to pooled income trusts.
 Assets over the limit can be converted in form from countable assets to exempt assets.
 Find assistance qualifying for Medicaid in Arkansas.

-Arkansas is different from many state Medicaid programs in that beneficiaries of this waiver have their room and board costs paid for by Medicaid.
+In this program, Arkansas is more generous than other state Medicaid programs in that beneficiaries of this waiver have their room and board costs paid for by Medicaid.
 Very often assisted living waivers only cover the care services provided by assisted living.
 In addition, the following services are provided.